mrreyes512/HomeAssistant/README.md

 # Home Assistant Configuration

 Home Assistant is an open-source home automation platform running on Python 3.
 Track and control all devices at home and automate control.
 I have mine running on with HASSIO on a Raspberry Pi 3, but will be integrating it into a Docker Service across a Swarm of 6 Pi's for redundancy in future iterations.
-This repository represents my configureation files to make my Home Automation magic happen.
+This repository represents my configuration files to make my Home Automation magic happen.
 I run a CICD pipeline w/ Travis CI successes being pushed to my 'production Pi'.

 [![Master Build Status](https://travis-ci.org/mrreyes512/HomeAssistant.svg?branch=master)](https://travis-ci.org/mrreyes512/HomeAssistant)